 Tuk-Tuk – Iconic Bangkok fun.
-Agree on the price before journey.
+Agree on the price before the journey.
 Surprisingly metered taxi usually work out cheaper and are a lot safer.

 Motorcycle – Great for short exciting journeys.
-Like Tuk-Tuk’s agree the price before you set off and ask the driver for a helmet.
+Like Tuk-Tuk’s agree on the price before you set off and ask the driver for a helmet.

 Bus – while there is a large bus network, the whole network is not tourist friendly as there are no translated bus maps and most drivers lack English.